Archangel45/uno-vs-computer/readme.txt

 After you got Python 3 on your computer, you can get Git [here.](https://git-scm.com/) or by clicking `Clone or download` on green button and then click `Download ZIP`

+**Note**: In the future I will put the source code versions under releases.

 ## How to install

 ### Git